Can Insurance Companies Deny Claims for Pre-Existing Conditions?

 Dec 22, 2022 | CHASENBOSCOLO

 Pre-existing conditions can make insurance claims more difficult because an insurance company may resist paying compensation when the injured party has one.
 Insurance companies are for-profit companies with one goal: maintaining their bottom line.
-As a result, an insurance company may use someone’s pre-existing medical condition to deny coverage.
+As a result, an insurance company may use evidence of prior injuries to deny coverage.

 If you have been injured in an accident that wasn’t your fault and had a pre-existing condition, you may want to retain an experienced attorney who will help you recover the compensation you deserve.